Comradsky/slack2sms/README.md

 Example:

 (slack)skylerhill [4:19 PM]
-@sms #5124122438 this could work * 8
+@sms #5124122438 this could work

-received sms: 'Sent from your Twilio trial account - skylerhill in general says:   this could work * 8’
+received sms: 'Sent from your Twilio trial account - skylerhill in general says:   this could work’

 The program cuts out the @insert_bot_name and #1234567 to make the message shorter

+To respond to the bot on the phone number just text back.